ecere/dggal/BUILDING.md

 - (if wanting to build and use the C++ bindings)         ensure GCC or Clang C++ support is installed
 - (if wanting to build Python bindings)                  ensure Python is installed with cffi (pip3 install cffi)
-- (if wanting to build rust bindings)                    ensure the rust compiler (rustc) is installed and working
+- (if wanting to build Rust bindings)                    ensure the Rust compiler (rustc) is installed and working
 - (if wanting to build smaller compressed executables)   ensure UPX is installed

 ## Fetching and building